The Ultimate Guide to the Red Kite

 The Red Kite’s diet mainly consists of carrion, (dead animals that are easy to find) such as road kill.
 You can often spot them eating a dead carcass at the side of a road as they will frequently look for road kill as an easy food option.
 The Red Kite will also feed on other chicks and small birds, mammals and insects.

 They sometimes catch live prey such as young gulls, crows and small rodents, however these animals take up a very small portion of their diet.
-The most common live prey the Red Kite feeds on is earthworms.
+Their most common live prey is earthworms.

 Where does the Red Kite live?